mapbox/mapbox.js/API.md

 ## Mobile

 MapBox.js is optimized for mobile devices and small screens by default.
-There are however best practices to make sure your map always looks its best.
+There are, however, best practices to make sure your map always looks its best.

 ### Retina

 Having the ability to use retina tiles when the device supports them is easy.
 When creating the map, use the `detectRetina` to verify if retina is available and `retinaVersion` to use a tilelayer which is designed for retina screens.

     var map = L.mapbox.map('map', 'examples.map-y7l23tes', {
       detectRetina: true,
       retinaVersion: 'examples.map-zswgei2n'
+    }).setView([40, -74.50], 9);

+Some MapBox maps support switching to retina scale automatically: if you're using one of these maps, you can simply set `detectRetina` and the higher-scale tiles will be used when retina is detected.

+    var map = L.mapbox.map('map', 'examples.map-y7l23tes', {
+      detectRetina: true
     }).setView([40, -74.50], 9);

 ### Browser Compatibility